mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 pi@raspberrypi:~ $ sudo halt
 ```

-We will then need to connect the EEPROM chip as per the following diagram, I did not add the RGB LED or it's resistors as I just wanted to flash the EEPROM.
+We will then need to connect the EEPROM chip as per the following diagram, I did not add the RGB LED or its resistors as I just wanted to flash the EEPROM.

 ![EEPROM Connection Diagram](https://rpi-magazines.s3-eu-west-1.amazonaws.com/magpi/legacy-assets/2016/03/eeprom-hat-led_bb.jpg)